aburhan/platform-engineering/reference-architectures/automated-password-rotation/README.md

 ### Review Cloud SQL database

-1. In the Cloud Console, using the naviagion menu select `Databases > SQL`.
+1. In the Cloud Console, using the naviagion menu select `Databases > Cloud SQL`.
     Confirm that `cloudsql-for-pg` is present in the instance list.
 2. Click on `cloudsql-for-pg`, to open the instance details page.
 3. In the left hand menu select `Users`.
 Confirm you see a user with the name